samplchallenges/SAMPL6/physical_properties/pKa/analysis/analysis_of_typeIII_predictions/README.md

-# Analysis of the typeIII macroscopic pKa predictions
+# Analysis of the type III macroscopic pKa predictions

 General analysis of typeIII macroscopic pKa predictions include calculated vs predicted pKa correlation plots and 5 performance statistics (RMSE, MAE, ME, R^2 and linear regression slope(m) ) for all the submissions.
 95%-percentile bootstrap confidence intervals of all the statistics were reported.